 On May 25th George Floyd went to the grocery store and was suspected of trying to pay with counterfeit money.
 The police were called, and within seven minutes Floyd was dead.

 Even after losing consciousness, the police officer’s knee remained on his neck, continuing to strangle and ultimately kill Floyd.
 His final words, “Please, I can’t breathe” will forever remain a tragedy.
 To make matters worse, officers claimed the cause of death was a “medical problem”.
 Once police body camera video was released, a shock ran through the nation.
-Floyd was not proven guilty for any crime, didn’t resist arrest, and complied with the officers yet ended up dead.
-Floyd lost his life, the officers only lost their jobs.
+Floyd was not guilty of a crime, didn’t resist arrest, and complied with the officers.
+Yet he ended up dead.
+Floyd lost his life; the officers only lost their jobs.
 The injustice is undeniable.

-The best way to share your opinions on the situation, and to push for a change is through mass public pressure.
+The best way to push for a change is through mass public pressure.
 The more pressure that Mayor Jacob Frey and County Attorney Michael Freeman receive, the more justice will be served for those involved.
 This is not the first time this has happened and, unfortunately, will not be the last if we continue to stay silent.

 Here at theSKIN, we are taking the necessary steps to stand up against racism, hate, and blatant discrimination, and we strongly encourage you to do the same.
 Read below to see four very easy ways to have your voice heard, and hold these individuals accountable for their actions.